iSPIRT/depa-training/README.md

 # Scenarios

-This repository contains two samples that illustrate the kinds of scenarios DEPA for Training can support.
+This repository contains sample demos illustrating a diverse set of scenarios that DEPA for Training can support.

 Follow the links to build and deploy these scenarios.